The Frozen Pipes Are Calling…

 The Chicago area has had some cold weather lately- with temperatures averaging around 10-20 degrees Fahrenheit and wind chill factors bringing it below zero in the last couple weeks.
 And with cold weather and especially chilling winds, comes frozen pipes.

-It’s important to keep the water pipes in your home from freezwintering: frozen pipes can burst and cause thousands of dollars of damage in flooding and destroy drywall, furniture, flooring, and can even harm the foundation of a home.
+It’s important to keep the water pipes in your home from freezing: frozen pipes can burst and cause thousands of dollars of damage in flooding and destroy drywall, furniture, flooring, and can even harm the foundation of a home.
 If you turn on your tap and water does not come out or it’s in a very slow trickle, your pipes may be frozen.
 If they have already burst and you have flooding, shut off your water main immediately and all gas or electric water appliances, such as a water heater, washer, or dishwasher, and call The Scottish Plumber immediately.

 Do not attempt to thaw the pipes on your own- many fires are started in homes every year by attempts to thaw pipes with open flames or unattended electrical appliances.
 Licensed plumbers have specialty pipe thawing equipment that is safe and more effective.